Brazilian submarine Riachuelo (S40)

 Riachuelo (S40) is a Brazilian Riachuelo-class submarine built for the Brazilian Navy by DCNS in Cherbourg and ICN in Itaguaí, Brazil.

 The Brazilian boats are larger in length, tonnage and cargo capacity compared to the French Scorpène class they are derived from.
 The Brazilian version are 70.62 m and 1,900 tons, compared to the original Scorpènes that are 61.7 m and 1,565 tons.

 Program history

 In 2008, Brazil purchased four enlarged Scorpènes for USD 10 billion with a total technology transfer agreement and a second agreement to develop the first Brazilian nuclear-powered submarine, Álvaro Alberto.
-The hull of Riachuelo was laid down at Cherbourg, France on 27 May 2010 and it was jumboized at the Brazilian Navy Shipyard in Itaguaí in late 2012.
+The hull of Riachuelo was laid down at Cherbourg, France, on 27 May 2010 and it was jumboized at the Brazilian Navy Shipyard in Itaguaí in late 2012.

-Riachuelo was launched on 14 December 2018, and began sea trials in September 2019, the Humaitá was launched on 11 December 2020.
+Riachuelo was launched on 14 December 2018 by Lady Marcela Temer, wife of President Michel Temer, and began sea trials in September 2019, the Humaitá was launched on 11 December 2020.